What to Pack for Studying Abroad and what not to. As crucial as research is, it is equally important to pack properly before leaving.

 First of all, make sure to check the website of the airline you are traveling with, so you know what your baggage restrictions are.
-Generally speaking, 50 pounds for a checked bag is a good rule of thumb, but some international airlines may have different regulations.
-Be sure to check if a personal item and a carry-on are included.
+Speaking in general, 50 pounds for a checked bag is a good rule of thumb, but it might also differ from airline to airline.
+Be sure to include your personal item and a carry-on.
 Add something like a label to make your luggage identifiable.
 Pack wisely and lightly without going overboard.
 Always keep in mind that you might have connection flights to board, and hence excess luggage is a strict no.

 Most countries have 220-volt electricity as the norm and many places in the world use electrical outlets that operate on a different plug, and that means that if your device isn’t equipped for dual-voltage, trying to plug it in might cause it to stop working, so pack a few plug adapters.
-Most phone chargers and laptop charges today are equipped for this, but items like hair dryers may not be.
-Make sure to bring voltage converters if necessary and physical adapters so that your plugs will fit into the country’s standard outlets, or be prepared to buy a new dryer in-country.
+Today most of the phone chargers and laptop chargers are equipped for this purpose while items like your hair dryers may not work.
+So if necessary make sure to bring along a voltage converter and physical adapters so your plugs well fit into the country’s standard outlets.

 Depending on the length of your stay abroad, you might need to talk to your doctor about getting any important prescriptions in advance or ask your doctor for a letter explaining the medication’s purpose.
-It’s important to remember that shipping medication abroad is generally illegal, but you can take prescriptions with you when you fly over in case there’s a problem.
+Since shipping medication abroad is generally illegal, it's advised to carry a prescription along when you fly over in case there’s a problem.
 You can take your medicines either in your hand baggage as well as in your checked baggage.
 However it is always advisable to take it in your hand baggage for immediate access.

-It’s surprisingly easy to leave them out at the last minute in the chaos of packing.
-Depending on your programme location and length, you’ll definitely need your passport, but you may also need a visa (the Study Abroad office can help figure out if this is the case for you).
-Once you arrive, we don’t recommend keeping your passport on you daily because of the odds that you might lose it, but it’s a good idea to keep a scanned copy of it saved on your phone.
+In the chaos of last minute packing, do not forget to carry your travel docs.
+You’ll definitely need your passport, visa (the Study Abroad office can help figure out if this is the case for you).
+Once you arrive, it is not advised to keep your passport on you daily because of the odds that you might lose it, but it’s always good to keep a photograph or document scanned and saved on your phone.
 In case of emergency, you might require a printed copy of the same.
 So to be on the safer side, keep a printed copy of all your travel documents too.

 The Department of State’s official website offers country-specific information for every country of the world.
 Visa requirements, crime and security conditions and local laws are some of the other helpful information.
 You can also get information on what documents you need to travel from these government websites.

 Obviously, you can’t bring your entire wardrobe, but packing things you can layer will help you mix up your outfits.
-So it’s important to think about bringing clothing items that are versatile and will suit most climatic conditions.
-Better to go for clothes that you can mix and match to make multiple outfits or that can be easily layered as weather changes.
-A light jacket or cardigan depending on the location climate might help extend the life of your clothing too!
-Most students also report that they end up purchasing items during their time abroad, so be sure to factor that into your luggage space assessment.
+It’s always advised to bring clothes that are versatile and will suit most climatic conditions.
+Better to go for clothes that you can wear, mix and match with multiple items and can be easily layered with weather change.
+A light jacket or cardigan might help extend the life of your clothing too!
+Most students also report that they end up purchasing items during their time abroad.
+Do consider this while you go for your luggage space assessment.
 Leave extra room in your suitcase for purchases you make abroad, and don’t pack something that you know you’re going to buy when you get there.